move-elevator/gitlab-ci-templates/README.md

 > [!NOTE]
 > Needs to be scheduled in GitLab-CI.

+> [!IMPORTANT]
+> A pipeline schedule needs to have set the variable `SCHEDULE_TASK_NAME` to the desired task, e.g. `security:composer:check:scheduled` or `security:npm:check:scheduled`.
+> This is a workaround (see according rules) to address specific jobs in a scheduled pipeline.

 ## ⭐ License

 This project is licensed under [GNU General Public License 3.0 (or later)](LICENSE).